Skip to main content

 Joan M. Larrea

 Joan M. Larrea is an expert in catalyzing investment in places that need it most and brings with her close to 30 years of experience in emerging markets investing.
 Joan has led Convergence since its inception, establishing it as the leading independent authority on blended finance.
-She serves on the Global Environment Facility Advisory Group for Non-Grant Instruments, the Advisory Council for FinDev Canada, and the Advisory Council for the U.S. Millennium Challenge Corporation.
 Prior to joining Convergence, she led the U.S. Overseas Private Investment Corporation's (OPIC) efforts to partner with philanthropic and private investors to increase capital flows to OPIC's target markets.
 While there, she also directed a pilot program to finance smaller, high impact, and innovative funds, many of which drew on blended finance structures.
 Previously, Joan served as a managing director on the emerging markets team at Global Environment Fund, an asset manager dedicated to the energy, environmental, and natural resource sectors.
 She began her career as an investment officer at International Finance Corporation, the private sector arm of the World Bank Group, where she concluded pioneering transactions in a variety of infrastructure and manufacturing sectors across Asia.
+In addition to her Convergence role, Joan serves on the Global Environment Facility's Blended Finance Advisory Group, the Advisory Council for the U.S. Millennium Challenge Corporation, the Investment Committee of the Global Energy Alliance for People and Planet, and the ASIA Panel for Infrastructure Asia in Singapore.